PinYuanChen/pinyuan.github.io/_posts/2022-12-25-rxswift-mvvm-binidng.md

 Without further ado, let's jump right into it.

 ## Two Common Approaches
-Chances are you have already read this type of binding
+Chances are you have read this type of binding
 ```swift
 protocol ViewModelType {
   associatedtype Input